ILR After 5 Years Residence in the UK

 Individuals on the Innovator route are eligible to apply for indefinite leave to remain after spending 3 years in the category, but time spent in the Start-up route will not count as part of this 3 year ILR qualifying period.

-However, on the Tier 1 (Investor) and Tier 1 (Entrepreneur) accelerated routes, as well as the Innovator route, the period of time required must be spent in those categories.
+However, on the Investor and Tier 1 (Entrepreneur) accelerated routes, as well as the Innovator route, the period of time required must be spent in those categories.

 All of the investment, business and work related settlement routes mentioned above include a requirement to have spent not more than 180 days outside the UK in any 12 months during the qualifying period.